 What does “yotei” mean in Japanese?

-Native speakers say “yotei” to mean ‘plan’ in Japanese.
-Very simple, I think.
+Native speakers say “yotei” often to mean ‘plan’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
 In this blog post, however, I will explain this word in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “yotei” more clearly.
+My explanations would help Japanese learners understand “yotei” more clearly.
 Then, let’s get started!

 Contents